 In brief, the plan of the present paper is to solve Eqs.~\eq{FEQ}, be it analytically or numerically, and study the resulting electromagnetic field, Eqs.~\eq{EF} and~\eq{BF}.

-One more issue needs to be clarified: What to do with gases in which the positions of the atoms are random?
-Reference~\cite{PhysRevA.59.649} gives an unequivocal answer: One should generate random atomic samples in which the position correlation functions are as specified by the given $\rho_k(\br_1,\ldots,\br_k)$, in principle all the way to the order $k=N$ equal to the number of atoms, and average the results over these samples.
+One more issue needs to be addressed: What to do with gases in which the positions of the atoms are random?
+Reference~\cite{PhysRevA.59.649} gives an unequivocal answer: One should generate random atomic samples in which the position correlation functions are as specified by the given $\rho_k(\br_1,\ldots,\br_k)$ in principle all the way to the order $k=N$ equal to the number of atoms and average the results over these samples.
 In our practical simulations we take the atoms in a gas to be distributed randomly and independently of one another in a volume defined by the geometry of the sample.
 This corresponds to the factorization of the correlation functions

 (Equation)

 and is, in fact, a microscopic model for a Bose-Einstein condensate.
-There are various reasons why the positions of the atoms could have short-range correlations, such as atom-atom interactions and boson bunching.
-However, the associated length scales such scattering length and thermal de Broglie wavelength are ordinarily much smaller than the interatomic spacings that we consider, so we deem our uncorrelated model as an excellent approximation.
+Various reasons exist why the positions of the atoms could have short-range correlations, such as atom-atom interactions and boson bunching.
+However the associated length scales, such as scattering length and thermal de Broglie wavelength, are ordinarily much smaller than the interatomic spacings that we consider, so we deem our uncorrelated model as an excellent approximation.

 \section{Example: Radiation from a single atom}